Grace Poe 2016 presidential campaign: Political reform and federalism

-Poe is in favor of charter change so that the country will attract more investors.
-The move, she said, will bring more jobs in the country, and will greatly reduce poverty, especially in rural areas.
+In January 2024, Poe condemned the push to address charter change, claiming it to be a "fake initiative".
 Poe is against the country's shift to federalism unless an anti-political dynasty law is passed.
 She sees a federal Philippines without an anti-dynasty law as a nation that would perpetuate political dynasties and prolong their existence.
 Poe is vehemently against political dynasties, as she sees it as a source of corruption, which has been proven by various cases connected to families of a political status.

 Freedom of Information

 Poe is the main proponent of the Freedom of Information (FOI) Bill and the official face of the government transparency movement in the Philippines.
 She has been pushing the enactment of the bill on the very first day she was elected as senator.

 Tax reform, labor, and poverty alleviation

 Poe is in favor of lowering income taxes as she sees it as a burden to the masses.
 She is against contractualization, stating that the practice is anti-poor.
 Poe iterated that she will continue and enhance the Conditional Cash Transfer Program (Pantawid Pamilyang Pilipino) or 4Ps and stresses that the families under the 4Ps should become independent after the program.